 Advantages

-The connection will not expire for at least 90 days.
+The connection does not expire for at least 90 days.

-You will be able to pass a username and password directly in a PowerShell script if your tenant does not enforce multi-factor authentication (MFA).
+You can pass a username and password directly in a PowerShell script if your tenant does not enforce multi-factor authentication (MFA).

 It is a more secure and preferred method of authentication.